lucybloomfield/personalbrand-chatbot-microsite/README.md

-# personalbrand-chatbot-microsite
-A simple, mobile-first chatbot microsite for Lucy Bloomfield, designed to mimic an iPhone texting experience.
-Features animated chat messages, styled with TailwindCSS, and uses JavaScript for the chat flow.
-Visitors can submit project briefs via a form with email handled securely.
+A mobile-first chatbot microsite for Lucy Bloomfield, designed to engage visitors through a texting-style interface.
+It allows users to interact with a chatbot and submit a project brief via a form.

+Features:
+Chatbot UI styled like an iPhone text interface.

+Smooth animations with Animate.css.

+Mobile-responsive layout built with TailwindCSS.

+Simple form submission to send project briefs (email handled securely).

+Tech Stack:
+HTML for structure

+TailwindCSS for styling

+Animate.css for animations

+JavaScript for chat flow and form handling